ingresso-group/slate/source/includes/_availability.md

 - Are send methods returned by availability?
 If so how?
 "A list of possible methods of despatching the tickets to the customer is also provided.
 Depending on the particular product, a ticket may be held for collection, or posted to the customer (subject to a number of restrictions on timing and postal areas).
 Each method in the list has an associated cost which will be added to the overall ticket charge."
 - What other parameters am I missing?
-- How are example seats handled?
-Do you need to request them?
 - Promo codes?
-- "both" allocation mode (we have a few "both" entries in event_allocation_modes - should probably change these to pool_alloc)
-- MATT to add docs for add_user_commission
-- MATT to add docs for add_example_seats
-- MATT to add docs for add_discounts
+- Do we need to include anything on allocation modes now that we have price bands with /pool?

-`Availability` lists the tickets that are currently available for a performance.
+**`availability`** lists the tickets that are currently available for a performance.
 In most cases the availability provided is in real time (although we do sometimes [cache](#caching) availability) and represents the tickets available at the time the request was made.
 There is therefore no guarantee that the